Capture The Flag

-- If any participant is found to have violated the terms & conditions of the contest, the Organizing Team has all the right to disqualify the participant/team without prior notice.
+- If any participant is found to have violated the terms & conditions of the contest, the organising team has all the right to disqualify the participant/team without prior notice.

-- Jury has all the rights reserved, in case of any conflict, the decision of Jury shall be final.
+- Jury has all the rights reserved, in case of any conflict, the decision of the jury shall be final.

-- Global CyberPeace Challenge Team reserves the right to change Terms and Conditions.
+- The Global CyberPeace Challenge Team reserves the right to change the Terms and Conditions.